1953 Dutch Grand Prix: Race report

 Ascari took his fifth consecutive pole position (excluding the Indy 500, in which none of the European teams competed), and he was joined on the front row by Fangio in his Maserati and the second Ferrari of Farina.
 Villoresi in the third Ferrari started from the second row, alongside the Maserati of González, while the third row consisted of Hawthorn in the remaining works Ferrari and a pair of privateers—de Graffenried in a Maserati and Rosier in his Ferrari.
 The final works Maserati of Bonetto could only manage to qualify on the fifth row of the grid, starting from thirteenth.

 The race was held in very difficult conditions – the track was made slippery by loose grit.
 The Ferraris had better road holding and once again Alberto Ascari led from start to finish, while the main competition for second place was between his teammates Farina and Villoresi.
 Farina ultimately finished second, while Villoresi, who took the point for fastest lap, was forced to retire with a throttle issue.
 A problem with his suspension forced González to retire.
 Three laps later, however, he took over his teammate Felice Bonetto's car and ran out the winner of an exciting duel with Mike Hawthorn, once again depriving Ferrari of a 1-2-3.
 González and Bonetto shared the four points for third place.
 Fangio retired with a broken back axle, having been in fourth behind the leading Ferrari trio at the time.
 Toulo de Graffenried took the final points position in fifth, his first points since the 1951 Swiss Grand Prix.

-Ascari's eight consecutive World Championship race victory (ignoring the Indianapolis 500) gave him a clear lead in the points standings.
+Ascari's eighth consecutive World Championship race victory (ignoring the Indianapolis 500) gave him a clear lead in the points standings.
 He was eight points clear of Bill Vukovich, the winner at Indianapolis, while his nearest genuine rivals for the Drivers' Championship were his teammates Villoresi and Farina, who were in third and fourth, respectively.
 González and Hawthorn were level on points with Farina, eleven points adrift of Ascari.